 Steven Spielberg adapted this sci-fi spectacle in 2005 to critical acclaim, but it was more than a hundred years earlier that genius author H.G.
 Wells came up with the ‘crippled and monstrous’ aliens who would invade our earth.
 Read Wells’ original story before a new TV adaptation comes to BBC One later in the year.

-Francis Ford Coppola’s epic war film, Apocalypse Now, was inspired by Joseph Conrad’s classic adventure story.
-Coppola swapped Conrad’s 19th century Congo setting for the Vietnam War - you’ll be amazed at the stark comparison between the two.
+Francis Ford Coppola’s epic war film, Apocalypse Now, was inspired by Joseph Conrad’s classic adventure story 'Heart of Darkness'.
+Coppola swapped Conrad’s 19th century Congo setting for the Vietnam War – you’ll be amazed at the stark comparison between the two.

 This true story about Joy and George Adamson raising a lioness in Kenya won two Academy awards, a Golden Globe and a Grammy following its big screen release in 1966.
 The book, written by Joy herself, is an inspirational and enchanting account of her life with Elsa the lioness.